odoo/documentation/accounting/bank/misc/interbank.rst

 .. image:: media/interbank09.png
    :align: center

-You need to choose counterparts for the paiement.
-Select the correct bank statement line corresponding to the paiement and click on the **reconcile** button.
+You need to choose counterparts for the payment.
+Select the correct bank statement line corresponding to the payment and click on the **reconcile** button.
 Close the statement to finish the transaction

 .. image:: media/interbank08.png
    :align: center

 The same steps will need to be repeated once you receive your second bank statement.
-Note that if you specify the correct amount, and the same memo in both bank statement and payment transaction then the reconciliation will happen automatically.
+Note that if you specify the same amount and the same memo in both bank statements and payment transactions then the reconciliation will happen automatically.

 .. image:: media/interbank12.png